Comments Off on “The Power of Uniqueness”

 Comments Off on Positive Examples of Smart Growth in Our Neighboring Communities

 The White Flint Sector can look to neighboring towns for some strong smart growth examples.
 According to an article from Grist, Bethesda and Silver Spring have become walkable new urbanist areas in Montgomery County because of their ability to implement smarter development strategies.
-Many suburbs in Montgomery County “have already been built up in the standard sprawl fashion, and the challenge now is to retrofit them into sustainable communities.”
-This is why various mass transit options, walkable sidewalks and bike lanes are so important to communities such as ours.… Read More
+Many suburbs in Montgomery County “have already been built up in the standard sprawl fashion, and the challenge now is to retrofit them into sustainable communities.”… Read More

 Comments Off on 2 New Restaurants Coming Soon to Pike & Rose